-(1) any Council Member or past President of the Society.

-(2) any Centre of the Society.
+- (1) any Council Member or past President of the Society provided he is still a member of the Society. - (2) Any Centre of the Society.

 Council shall consider the nominations and in its sole discretion decide whether or not an award shall be made, subject to the following conditions: